microsoft/rushstack/api/node-core-library.text.ensuretrailingnewline.md

 # Text.ensureTrailingNewline method

-Returns the input string with a trailing '\\n' character appended, if not already present.
+Returns the input string with a trailing `\n` character appended, if not already present.

 **Signature:**
 ```javascript